ponylang/pony-tutorial/docs/exceptions/exceptions.md

 Everywhere that an error can be generated in Pony (an error command, a call to a partial function or certain built-in language constructs) must appear within a try block or a function that is marked as partial.
 This is checked at compile time, ensuring that an error cannot escape handling and crash the program.

-## Parital constructors and behaviours
+## Partial constructors and behaviours

 Constructors may also be marked as partial.
 If a constructor raises an error then the construction is considered to have failed and the object under construction is discarded without ever being returned to the caller.

+When an actor constructor is called the actor is created and a reference to it is returned immediately.
+However the constructor code is executed asynchronously at some later time.
+If an actor constructor were to raise an error it would already be too late to report this to the caller.
+For this reason constructors for actors may not be partial.

-Behaviours cannot be partial.
+Behaviours are also executed asynchronously and so cannot be partial for the same reason.

 ## Try-then blocks